matthewpizza/kirby-skeleton/README.md

 ### What is Composer?

 [Composer](https://getcomposer.org/) is a dependency manager for PHP.
 It is used in this project to install and update Kirby.
 To get started with Composer, checkout the [installation documentation](https://getcomposer.org/doc/00-intro.md).

+### Where is the panel?

+The [Kirby Panel](https://github.com/getkirby/panel) will be added to the skeleton in a future release.